tim-smart/effect-io-ai/effect/Cause-size.md

 # size

+Calculates the size of a `Cause`.

+**Details**

-Returns the size of the cause, calculated as the number of individual `Cause` nodes found in the `Cause` semiring structure.
+This function returns the total number of `Cause` nodes in the semiring structure, reflecting how many individual error elements are recorded.

 To import and use `size` from the "Cause" module: